Skip to main content

 SKIP TO COURSE REQUIREMENTS

 At least 16 credits from among the Minor Required Courses, Minor Elective and Minor Capstone must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+See also the CBM Policies page for requirements that are common to all programs.

 Prerequisites

-Students seeking a minor in International Business, but not pursuing a major in the College of Management, will take this prerequisite course.
+Students seeking a minor in International Business, but not pursuing a major in the College of Business and Management, will take this prerequisite course.

 Interdisciplinary Business Knowledge and Skills for Non-Business Majors is designed to provide broad coverage of major business concepts in finance, marketing, accounting, and management and deep coverage of specific skills and knowledge needed as a foundation for applying that knowledge to opportunities in existing or new businesses.
 Students will learn how to research data within the Metropolitan State library databases to augment their knowledge and skills to evaluate opportunities and existing organizations.
 The students will be asked to enhance their analytical thinking by asking pertinent questions, determining relevant information, and systematically developing and applying the business processes to make decisions.